Carl Looft

 Carl Looft (né Knutsen; 9 February 1863 – 10 April 1943) was a Norwegian physician, and among the first pediatricians in Norway.
+While his early work research focused on leprosy, he later became interested in children's health and development.
+He worked in private practice and throughout schools in Bergen, and he wrote a textbook on infant care.

+Biography

-He was born in Bærum to physician Carl August Knutsen and Margery Henriette Caroline Louise Thaulow, and was a grandson of Heinrich Arnold Thaulow.
+Looft was born in Bærum to physician Carl August Knutsen and Margery Henriette Caroline Louise Thaulow, and was a grandson of Heinrich Arnold Thaulow.
 In 1892 he married Sofie Bolette Gran.

-Looft graduated as cand.med. in 1889.
-His thesis from 1897 was a treatment of mental disability among children.
-From 1890 to 1940 he practiced as pediatrician in Bergen.
+Looft graduated as cand.med. in 1889 and thereafter worked at the Rikshospitalet in Oslo and the Lungegaardshospitalet in Bergen.
+At the latter, he worked within the hospital laboratory and was involved in research on leprosy with Daniel Cornelius Danielssen and Gerhard Armauer Hansen.
+He went on to publish with Hansen on the microbiology of leprosy.
+While his early career and research was focused on leprosy, he had a special interest in children's diseases, although pediatrics was not yet a distinct medical specialty.
+His doctoral thesis from 1897 was a treatment of mental disability among children.
+From 1890 to 1940 he practiced as pediatrician in private practice in Bergen.
+Alongside Axel Johannessen, he is regarded as one of Norway's first pediatricians.

 In addition to his work as physician, he was responsible for a series of epidemiological investigations among children.
 Among his conclusions was that appropriate nutrition during pregnancy and infancy was an important factor for the mental development of the children.
+He authored a textbook on infant care which was first published in 1912 and was published in several editions until 1938.
+He also established a mental health school in Fana and worked as a school doctor throughout Bergen's schools.

+Looft died in 1943 in Bergen.